-Do: Although Long Island is a popular summer spot, its wooded areas, parks and preserves are top spots for viewing stunning arrays of brightly colored leaves during the fall.
+Do: Although Long Island is a popular summer spot, its woods, parks and preserves are top spots for viewing brightly colored leaves during the fall.
 The North Shore of the island is more wooded, so you’ll likely want to travel along Route 25 heading east for the best views.

 Discover: While leaf peeping, spend some time outdoors at Long Island’s parks, such as Belmont Lake State Park, Caumsett State Historic Park Preserve and Heckscher State Park.
 Keep your eye out for common trees on the island, such as the red maple and black gum.

 Stay: Where you choose to lodge for the night will likely depend on which part of Long Island you pick for leaf peeping.
 Take a look at AAA Diamond hotels, including Hauppauge’s Hyatt Regency Long Island, Residence Inn by Marriott Long Island and Hampton Inn Long Island.

 New York City

 Do: Obviously, one of the best spots for the fall foliage viewing is Manhattan’s 840-acre Central Park, which provides beautiful views of leaves set against a backdrop of the city’s skyline.

 Stay: New York City has an abundance of hotels to choose from.
 AAA recommends Sheraton Times Square, Hampton Inn Times Square and the Fairfield Inn.

 Do: One of the best times to take a trip to Westchester County is during peak fall foliage season, when visitors can spot the lovely colors decorating farms and estates.
-One option is to take Route 202 to Bear Mountain, where you can enjoy a panoramic view of the Hudson River surrounded by red and gold leaves.
+Sunnyside, the home of “The Legend of Sleepy Hollow” author Washington Irving, is a must-visit this time of year.

-Discover: For more fun outdoor activity that can be combined with leaf-peeping, stop by one of Westchester’s parks, such as Briarcliff-Peekskill Trailway.
+Discover: For more fun outdoor activity that can be combined with leaf peeping, stop by one of Westchester’s parks, such as Briarcliff-Peekskill Trailway.
 If you’re up for a scenic challenge, you can bike the trail to the 560-foot Spitzenberg Mountain at Blue Mountain Reservation.